 - Generally, the use of digital health solutions in the UK is well established.
 The COVID-19 pandemic has increased the prevalence of digital health solutions. - However, regarding the delivery of telemedicine services specifically, there remains some legal uncertainty because the UK healthcare regulatory environment is not yet fully updated to deal with the issues arising from the delivery of telemedicine services.

-10.5 How critical is it for a digital health solution to obtain formal endorsement from physician certification bodies (e.g., American College of Radiology, etc.) as a driver of clinical adoption?
+10.5 What are the key clinician certification bodies (e.g., American College of Radiology, etc.) in your jurisdiction that influence the clinical adoption of digital health solutions?